jericktibule/jerick/readme.md

-Thi is a just a test.
+This is a just a test.
 I am learning GIT

+Jerick